elucian/bee/syntax/overview.md

 I have used a simple design notation based on examples and notes:

-* I have used notes to explain the semantics;
-* I have used suggestive descriptor names;
+* I have used suggestive descriptors;
 * I have used "::=" to explain a descriptor;
 * I have used "..." for repetitive sequences;
+* I have used notes to explain the semantics;

 **bookmarks**